dagronf/DSFSparkline/README.md

 The data source is assigned to the view model to provide data for drawing the sparkline.
 As data is changed the assigned view is automatically updated to reflect the new data.
 If more data is added via a push or set the data is added to the datasource, the associated view will automatically update to reflect the new data.
 Older data that no longer falls within the window is discarded.

 ### Range

 An optional range can be set on the data source, which means that the view will automatically clip any incoming data to that range.
 Without a range specified, the sparkline's vertical range will grow and shrink to accomodate the full range of data.

-## View Model
+## Views

 Represents the viewable settings and display.
+The current view types available are :-

+* DSFSparklineLineGraph
+* DSFSparklineBarGraph
+* DSFSparklineDotGraph

 ### Common display customizations